jacderida/devbox/README.md

 * In the Vagrant install on the host, put any corporate self-signed SSL certificates in Vagrant's certificate database.
 On Windows, this is located at `C:\HashiCorp\vagrant\embedded\cacert.pem` and on a Linux system it's located at `/opt/vagrant/embedded/cacert.pem`.
 Just place it at the end of the file after the last one.
 It should be in Base-64 encoded X.509 format.
 If you need to obtain a copy of it, it can often be exported from Internet Explorer.
 (In 'Internet Options' it's under the 'Content' tab.)
 * Install the `vagrant-proxyconf` plugin on the host using `vagrant plugin install vagrant-proxyconf` (if you get SSL errors you need to install the corporate SSL certificate in Vagrant's database).
 * Drop the exported certificate in the same directory as the Vagrantfile and rename it to corp.crt.
 * Run the `make X-corporate` targets, where X is the distro you're interested in, e.g. `make debian-gui-up-corporate`.
+If you want to run this from Windows, you'll need to install [MSYS2](https://www.msys2.org/) on the host and then install `make` with `pacman -S make`.
+You'll then need to put `c:\msys64\usr\bin` on `PATH` to make this available from `cmd.exe`.

 Some Corporate Mode things worth being aware of:

 * Git is built from source using an OpenSSL library rather than the standard GNUTLS library.
 For some reason, in some corporate environments, certain versions of Git have trouble cloning HTTPS based repositories.
 Replacing the GNUTLS library seems to solve the problem.
 This unfortunately adds an additional 10 minutes onto the build time.
 * A file is located at `~/.proxy` that sets the standard proxy variables, and this is sourced in the `.zshrc` and `.bashrc`, so internet access should be available from terminal sessions.
 * For Emacs, the proxy details need to be added to the `~/.emacs` file.
 See [here](https://stackoverflow.com/questions/1595418/emacs-behind-http-proxy).
+The environment section has more details on setting up Emacs.

 ## Provision a Bare Metal Environment